colinc86/MathJaxSwift/README.md

 #### Preferred Output Formats

 MathJaxSwift loads all of the necessary JavaScript in to its context to run all of the conversion methods.
-In the case that you only want to utilize a subset of the package's output formats, you can instruct the `MathJax` instance to only intialize with your preferred output formats.
+In the case that you only want to utilize a subset of the package's output formats, you can instruct the `MathJax` instance to only initialize with your preferred output formats.

 ```swift
 do {